Pennsylvania Route 100: Chester County

 Upon reaching Eagle, PA 100 becomes a five-lane road with a center left-turn lane before it turns northwest to remain on two-lane undivided Pottstown Pike, with Graphite Mine Road continuing straight to bypass Eagle to the east.
-The route passes businesses in the center of the community, where it meets Little Conestoga Road adjacent to the Eagle Tavern and briefly becomes a divided highway.
+The route passes businesses in the center of Eagle, where it meets Little Conestoga Road adjacent to the Eagle Tavern and briefly becomes a divided highway.
 From here, PA 100 heads north as a undivided road and intersects with Graphite Mine Road again.
 The road continues past a mix of residential subdivisions with some farm fields and businesses.
 PA 100 crosses into West Vincent Township, where it gains a second northbound lane as it passes through woods.
 The route becomes a three-lane road with a center left-turn lane as it passes commercial development and comes to an intersection with PA 401 in the village of Ludwigs Corner.
 Following this, PA 100 becomes a two-lane road and runs through a mix of farmland and woodland, crossing into East Nantmeal Township.
 The road curves northeast through forested areas and enters South Coventry Township, where it turns north and briefly reenters East Nantmeal Township before continuing back into South Coventry Township.
-The route continues through rural areas with some development, crossing French Creek and passing through the community of Pughtown before it comes to the PA 23 junction in the community of Bucktown.
+The route continues through rural areas with some development, crossing French Creek and passing through Pughtown before it comes to the PA 23 junction in Bucktown.

 After this intersection, PA 100 heads north through wooded areas with some farm fields and residences as a three-lane road with a center turn lane.
 The road crosses Pigeon Creek into North Coventry Township and passes farm fields before entering commercial areas.
 The route widens into a divided highway as South Hanover Street splits off to the northeast.
 At this point, the road becomes a partially controlled access highway with at-grade intersections, some grade separations, and no private driveways.
 PA 100 turns into a two-lane undivided road and passes over Neiman Road on a bridge as it runs through a mix of rural land and development, widening into a four-lane divided highway.
-The route comes to an interchange with PA 724 to the west of the community of South Pottstown and to the east of the Coventry Mall.
+The route comes to an interchange with PA 724 to the west of South Pottstown and to the east of The Shoppes at Coventry.
 A short distance later, the road reaches a cloverleaf interchange with the US 422 freeway.